 In combination with BTH 1613 Bachelor Thesis, Applied Macroeconomics (15 credits) this course will constitute a specialization of 30 credits.
 It will be stated on the diploma that it is a specialization.
 It applies to students on the Bachelor Programme in Business Administration.
 The course may also be chosen by other students as an elective in their third year of study.

 Macroeconomics is the study of a countrys economy as a whole and the international relationships between countries.
-The discipline deals with phenomena such as long-term economic growth and sustainability, inequality, cyclical movements, financial instability, unemployment, price rise and current external account deficits or surpluses.
+The discipline deals with phenomena such as long-term economic growth and sustainability, inequality, cyclical movements, financial instability, unemployment, inflation and current external account deficits or surpluses.
 Analyses of how the authorities may influence the macroeconomic development through fiscal and monetary policies form a central element in this course.

 - Macroeconomic data sources